Slicer/Slicer/Docs/user_guide/getting_started.md

     $SLICER_ROOT/lib/Slicer-5.xx/libcrypto.*
 :::

+If you double-clicked on the app and it doesn't launch, you can try this (in order):
+- verify execution rights of the app (Right click on the app > properties > executable as a program checked) or in terminal with :

+    ls -la

+You should have something like "-rwx-r-xr-x" at the beginning of the line of the executable.
+Sometimes certain unrar/unzip applications requires you to decompress the archive in sudo mode (in order to restore the rights scheme on the files of the archive).
+If you do not have execution rights you can add them with this command in a terminal

+    chmod +x Slicer

+- then, launch the app from terminal :

+    ./Slicer

+- if you still get the "error: Failed to obtain launcher executable name !" message, try to move the executable in your Software Home folder and double click on the app, it should launch.

 ## Using Slicer

 3D Slicer offers lots of features and gives users great flexibility in how to use them.
 As a result, new users may be overwhelmed with the number of options and have difficulty figuring out how to perform even simple operations.
 This is normal and many users successfully crossed this difficult stage by investing some time into learning how to use this software.